I recently heard the phrase, “a kind orthodoxy”, used by a local pastor in his Sunday sermon.

 All of which, changes the Biblical basis of discipleship.

-Changing our focus from deep study and trust in the words of God.
+They are changing our focus from deep study and trust in the words of God.
 From growing deeper in our love for Christ and for the defense of His truth.

 To Be Continued . . .